-Suffering from any type of injury can have a significant impact on your ability to perform meaningful work, earn a living, enjoy your life, and more.
-When someone else causes an accident that leads to your injuries, you may be able to seek compensation for a range of these impacts, known as damages, in order to ensure that you do not take on the financial impacts of someone else’s negligent or irresponsible behavior.
+Any injury can have a significant impact on your ability to perform meaningful work, earn a living, and enjoy your life.
+When someone else causes an accident that leads to your injuries, you can seek compensation for a range of damages.
+This way, you may not have to take on the financial impacts of someone else’s negligent or irresponsible behavior.

-Often, an at-fault party may be protected from personal liability with an insurance policy, the nature of which will vary depending on the circumstances of your accident.
+Often, the party responsible for your accident may be protected from personal liability with an insurance policy.
 The most common types of insurance include automobile insurance, homeowner’s insurance, medical malpractice insurance, or business insurance, but many other types of insurance may apply.

-Filing an insurance claim is a straightforward process, and if you follow the insurance adjuster’s lead through the personal injury claim, it can be resolved without much stress.
+Filing for insurance coverage is a straightforward process.
+If you follow the insurance adjuster’s lead through the personal injury claim, it can be resolved without much stress.
 The problem with taking this path is that insurance companies are focused on settling claims for as little as possible, not getting claimants the money they deserve.